Get insider access

 Speech + Subway Noise Audio Sample

-The mic has a mediocre noise handling performance.
+The mic system has a mediocre noise-handling performance.
 It struggles to separate your voice from background noise, even in moderately noisy environments.
-If you use the mic to talk on the phone somewhere loud, like a subway station, your voice can get completely drowned out.
+If you use the mic to talk on the phone somewhere loud, like a subway station, your voice can get completely drowned out by the sound of a passing train.

 Active Features